LIKE us on

 and FOLLOW us on

-Central New York (CNY) faith leaders and faithful followers who are participating in the Supplemental Nutrition Assistance Program (SNAP, the former Food Stamps program) Challenge will be invited to stand at the event in solidarity with those who struggle to get enough to eat.
+InterFaith Works and the Rescue Mission also collaborated to kick off the CNY SNAP Challenge.
+Central New York faith leaders and community members who are participating in the Supplemental Nutrition Assistance Program (SNAP, the former Food Stamps program) Challenge stood at the event in solidarity with those who struggle to get enough to eat.

 The 2014 CNY SNAP Challenge: In 2013, New York State recipients of SNAP can expect to receive $29.40 per person per week.
 This represents a 10% cut over last year.
-Beginning after the World Interfaith Harmony Assembly, we invite faith leaders, congregations, community leaders, and elected officials to live on food that costs no more than $29.40 per week, and to donate the remainder of their typical weekly food budget to their faith community’s food pantry or InterFaith Works.
+At the World Interfaith Harmony Assembly, Rev. Dr. Tifany Steinwert invited faith leaders, congregations, community leaders, and elected officials to live on food that costs no more than $29.40 per week, and to donate the remainder of their typical weekly food budget to their faith community’s food pantry or InterFaith Works.
 Community donated funds and grocery store matches will be channeled through InterFaith Works to local faith community food provision programs.
 Participants in the SNAP Challenge are asked to blog, preach, pray, and raise community awareness about hunger in our community.